 - Conflict continues to be the primary driver of acute food crises in Africa.
 South Sudan is currently experiencing famine (Phase 5) in parts of Northern Bahr El Ghazal, Jonglei, and Warrap States, affecting over 100,000 people.
 Areas of Soum and Oudalan Provinces in Burkina Faso are also in Phase 5.
 Parts of Ethiopia are likely facing famine level conditions, though access to the affected regions is restricted.
 The Democratic Republic of the Congo (DRC), Mali, Niger, Nigeria, and Cameroon also have large conflict-affected populations.

-- Eight of the ten countries with the largest increases in food insecurity in 2020 are facing active conflict.
+- Nine of the ten countries with the largest increases in food insecurity in 2020 are facing active conflict.

 - Attacks by militant Islamist groups in the Sahel increased by 44 percent in 2020, contributing to the displacement of 1.7 million people—many of whom require food assistance.
 Insecurity has also disrupted flows of food and trade.